melaniehuang/creative-coding-studio/course-material/week-01.md

 - Something that inspired you to take this studio or inspires your practice.

 ## Computers and Creativity
+Every best effort will be made to record and upload these in a timely matter however due to technology issues this may not always be possible.
+This will be a record of this portion of the class for later reference but please do not rely on these as your only source.
+It's best to show up to class.
 - [Zoom recording will be uploaded here]()
 - [Slides available here]()